mtisza1/Cenote-Taker3/README.md

 ## Installation Instructions

-*A bioconda package is forthcoming, but this is considered a beta build, so I'm holding off on that*
+*A bioconda package is forthcoming*

 **This should work on MacOS and Linux**